-(5) BP - artifacts that describe or imply Bus Properties.
+(5) BP: artifacts that describe or imply Bus Properties.
+For example

+W42: Integration of third-party components should be enabled without shutting down the system. is refined into BP: Dynamic, robust connectors should be provided to enable "on the fly" component addition and removal.

+(6) SP: artifacts that describe or imply System (or subsystem) Properties.
 For example is refined into

-W42: Integration of third party components should be enabled without shutting down the system.

-BP: Dynamic, robust connectors should be provided to enable "on the fly" component addition and removal.

-(6) SP - artifacts that describe or imply System (or sub-

-system) Properties.
-For example